 You and your partner may be happier personally by taking some of the pressure off the marriage itself and mutually finding other ways for both of you to achieve personal satisfaction and fulfillment while maintaining some degree of emotional connection with each other.

-What's in this article“Lovehacks” provide an efficient method for keeping our marriages afloat during challenging or busy times.
+“Lovehacks” provide an efficient method for keeping our marriages afloat during challenging or busy times.
 There are times when we simply lack the ability or the motivation to make hefty additional investment, and there’s no shame, says psychologist Dr Finkel, in doing little things to make the relationship a bit stronger than it would be otherwise.